Welcome to Building a Church Without Walls, a website for people who are excited about how Christianity is developing in the 21st Century.

 On this blog I share some of my observations, questions and insights about how Christians are getting on in Building a Church Without Walls.

-I lecture at the Irish School of Ecumenics, Trinity College Dublin at Belfast, so I draw on my own academic research, as well as comment on religion and current affairs.
+I am a Research Fellow at the Institute for the Study of Conflict Transformation and Social Justice at Queen’s University Belfast.
+On this blog, I draw on my own academic research, as well as comment on religion and current affairs.

 My main interests include: